 - a.
-Get Started: This step just reminds you that you need to set up Kerberos before you start. - b.
-Configure Services: This step asks you for your Kerberos information: principals and paths to keytabs, path to your Kerberos tools, realm names and so on.
-For more information about a specific field, hover over it, and a pop-up window with a definition appears. - c.
+Get Started: Read the overview of the procedure necessary to set up Kerberos, supported by the Enable Security Wizard. - b.
+Configure Services: Prompts you to provide the information required to implement Kerberos for each Hadoop service in your HDP cluster, including principals and paths to keytabs, path to your Kerberos tools, realm names and so on.
+For more information about a specific field, hover your cursor over the field until a pop-up window that provides a definition appears.

+c.
 Create Principals and Keytabs: Use this step to check that all your information is correct.
 Click Back to make any changes.
 Click Apply when you are satisfied with the assignments.